Welcome former visitors of <www.sdslc.org>

-We are pleased to announce that the majority of the San Diego County Sober Living Coalition (SDSLC) membership has joined with the Society of Addiction Recovery Residences (SOARR) and through its affiliation are also members of the California Consortium of Addiction Programs and Professionals (CCAPP) and the National Alliance for Recovery Residences (NARR).
+We are pleased that the majority of the San Diego County Sober Living Coalition (SDSLC) membership joined with the Society of Addiction Recovery Residences (SOARR) and through its affiliation are also members of the California Consortium of Addiction Programs and Professionals (CCAPP) and the National Alliance for Recovery Residences (NARR).
 We are excited to continue our mission to improve our community by sharing best practices and providing a vetted listing of CCAPP and SOARR accredited sober living homes in San Diego.
-After 11 years of service to the Recovery Community, the SDSLC is no longer an active organization nor a not for profit public benefit entity and is currently in the process of formal dissolution.
-We are excited to begin this new chapter with many of the same names and faces you know and some new houses and faces you’ll be happy to meet!
+After 11 years of service to the Recovery Community, the SDSLC ceased as an active organization in 2018.

 The contact phone number used to contact the Coalition for many years is still viable and now monitored by SOARR (619-828-2001).

-SOARR was created in early 2018 and is currently a program of the Society of Addiction Professionals (www.sdsoap.org).
-Not-for-profit status as 501(c)(3) Public Benefit Corporation is in place and was made effective December 23, 2017 (EIN: 82-4007270) for both entities.
+SOARR was created in early 2018 as a program of SOAP and in 2021 was spun off to operate on its own.
+Not-for-profit status as 501(c)(3) Public Benefit Corporation is in process and the EIN is 87-1705820.
 It is an honor and a privilege to assist recovering alcoholics and addicts adapt to healthy lifestyle changes as they begin their new journey.

 SOARR Mission Statement